spotlightpa/poor-richard/content/news/2024-04-23-SPLPRI24AGRES.md

 Williams focused on his work in the legislature to give the state power over Philadelphia’s progressive district attorney, Larry Krasner, and defended his leadership role in a Republican effort to impeach Krasner (Sunday, in a debate, said he didn’t support that initiative).
 Williams also stressed his experience in the Marine Corps and sought to cast Sunday as insufficiently conservative, noting that he was <a href="https://delawarevalleyjournal.com/gop-attorney-general-candidates-spar-during-primary-debate/">once registered as a Democrat</a>.

 Both Republicans do not believe the state constitution protects the right to abortion access.

+<script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>

+## Up next: the November general election

+The two primary winners now enter a general election season that will see both major parties pull out all the stops to see them elected.
+DePasquale begins the next phase of the race with nearly $100,000 on hand as of April 8, while Sunday had $273,000.

+The race <a href="https://www.spotlightpa.org/news/2024/04/pennsylvania-election-2024-forward-party-attorney-general-treasurer-ballot-requirements/">could also feature a third-party candidate</a>, should he successfully collect enough signatures to get on the ballot and fend off likely legal challenges from the major parties.
+Health care industry lawyer Eric Settle, a former Republican from Montgomery County, is running as a member of the fledgling Forward Party.

+The Pennsylvania attorney general’s office has been under Democratic control almost continuously since 2013, except for a blip in August 2016; Republican Bruce Castor became acting attorney general after the conviction of former Democratic Attorney General Kathleen Kane for perjury and abuse of office.

+The general election will be held on Nov.
+5.

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="http://spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>